jaykulkarni2620/COMMITS/README.md

 TODAY
 - will last time watch Code with mosh tutorial and making notes not taking whole day (Timeline 11:00am to 3:00pm)
-- will try to create random project to practise and get clartiy about backend side.
+- i try to solve blockdegree issue on my side, at least i try to solve one issue toaday
 - will not wasting my time in tutorial side, till now i was worked as backend devloper so i definetly understand it and i will do it.
 - will do a tweet.
 - i fully focused on backend side, will do my best.